dynatrace-ace-services/plugin-system_commands/windows/Readme.md

 In this example, the result is splited by *demo_value*.

 	{
-	"metricname" : "demo2 status on message ",
+	"metricname" : "demo status on message ",
 	"type" : "status_ok_warning_critical",
 	"frequency" : "1m",
 	"timeout" : "30",